jeremydavis02/AppDApiTools/README.md

 This package is setup as a buildable and installable python project.

-If you pull the repo, you can do a python -m build
+If you pull the repo, you need to do: python3 -m pip install --upgrade pip (upgrade pip) pip3 install build setuptools (install build and setuptools) you can do a python3 -m build (do package build)
 It will build a tar.gz and a whl (wheel archive) in /dist

 You can take either of those, though python suggest preference to the ".whl"